When Is PEP Recommended for HIV? A 72-Hour Exposure Guide

-A calm, guideline-based guide to when HIV PEP is usually recommended, when it is considered case by case, and when doctors usually do not recommend it.
+A calm, guideline-based guide to when HIV PEP is usually recommended, when doctors consider it case by case, and when it is usually not needed.

 Realism check: if guidelines say PEP is “not recommended” or “generally not recommended” in your situation, that usually means doctors do not view the exposure as high enough risk to justify emergency HIV treatment.